Carlos Alberto: Brazil soccer great dies at 72

 He rampaged forward from right-back to put the seal on victory, hammering home the most emphatic of finishes after a stunning move involving eight players including Tostao and Pele, who rolled the ball to him.

-Then age 25, Alberto became the youngest-ever World Cup-winning captain having already skippered Santos, his club at the time.
+Then aged 25, Alberto became the youngest-ever World Cup-winning captain having already skippered Santos, his club at the time.

 He had been appointed two years before the tournament and in an interview with FIFA recalled: "I was elevated to the captaincy of a team regarded at the time as the best in Brazil, and by many as the best in the world.